 Before approaching faculty or employers for letters of recommendation, reflect on how these letters can strengthen your application.

 - List the qualities that the graduate program is looking for in an applicant.
-For example, the program may be looking for mature students who have had experiences in unfamiliar environments, or for someone who can work independently with little supervision.
 Medical schools seek students who can handle a science-intense curriculum, but who have also shown evidence of compassion and strong motivation for medical careers.
-In order to get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.
+To get a sense of what an employer or graduate school is looking for in a candidate, think about who succeeds in the program or job you are seeking.

 - Allow plenty of "turnaround time."
 Be sure the letter writer has the opportunity to write a thoughtful, complete letter without worrying about an unrealistic deadline.